Simplicial Complexes are Game Complexes: Invariant Games

 \end{example}

 The following theorem summarizes our results about illegal complexes of iSP-games.

-\begin{theorem} A given simplicial complex $\Gamma$ is the illegal complex of some iSP-game $G$ played on a board $B$ if and only if $\Gamma$ has no isolated vertices. \end{theorem} \begin{proof} By \cref{thm:illegalinvariantnovertices} we have that if $\Gamma$ is the illegal complex of an iSP-game, then $\Gamma$ has no isolated vertices.
+\begin{theorem} A given simplicial complex $\Gamma$ is the illegal complex of some iSP-game $(R,B)$ if and only if $\Gamma$ has no isolated vertices. \end{theorem} \begin{proof} By \cref{thm:illegalinvariantnovertices} we have that if $\Gamma$ is the illegal complex of an iSP-game, then $\Gamma$ has no isolated vertices.

-Conversely, if $\Gamma$ has no isolated vertices, then by \cref{thm:Gammagameandgraph}, we have that $\Gamma$ is the illegal complex of some iSP-game and board. \end{proof}
+Conversely, if $\Gamma$ has no isolated vertices, then by \cref{thm:Gammagameandgraph}, we have that $\Gamma$ is the illegal complex of some iSP-game. \end{proof}

 We will now consider legal complexes.
-The first result shows that \textit{every} simplicial complex is the legal complex of some iSP-game and board: \begin{theorem}[\textbf{Invariant Game from Legal Complex}] Given any $(\L,\R)$-labelled simplicial complex $\Delta$, we can construct an iSP-game $G$ and a board $B$ such that $\Delta=\Delta_{G,B}$ and the sets of Left, respectively Right, positions is $\L$, respectively $\R$. \end{theorem} \begin{proof} We will prove this separately for the case in which the simplicial complex $\Delta$ is not a simplex (corresponding to $\facet{\SR{\Delta}}$ has at least one 1-dimensional face), and when it is a simplex (corresponding to $\facet{\SR{\Delta}}$ has only isolated vertices or is empty).
+The first result shows that \textit{every} simplicial complex is the legal complex of some iSP-game and board. \begin{theorem}[\textbf{Invariant Game from Legal Complex}] Given any $(\L,\R)$-labelled simplicial complex $\Delta$, we can construct an iSP-game $(R,B)$ such that $\Delta=\Delta_{R,B}$ and the sets of Left, respectively Right, positions is $\L$, respectively $\R$. \end{theorem} \begin{proof} We will take advantage of the disjunctive sum of two SP-games corresponding to the join of their legal complexes (see \cref{thm:disjunctiveStructure}).